Short Future of Hawaii’s Kona Coffee Fest

 The first pure Kona coffee tree was planted in Kona by missionary Samuel Ruggles in 1828 or 1829.
 These first arabica trees were taken from cuttings planted on Oahu a few years earlier.
-Coffee and pure Kona were a perfect match – Kona with its rich volcanic soil, hard-working family farmers, and perfect climatic conditions.
-Taste pure Kona’s coffee and you’ll sense its strength, the hand-picked quality that sets it apart.
+John Jackson Coffee and pure Kona were a perfect match – Kona with its rich volcanic soil, hard-working family farmers, and perfect climatic conditions.
+Taste 100% pure Kona coffee and you’ll sense its strength, the hand-picked quality that sets it apart.

 The first written mention of coffee in Kona was noted in 1840.
 Coffee was planted in several locations around the Big Island but was best suited to the Kona district.
 A few coffee fields are now in production outside Kona, but the vast majority of coffee is grown right here.